Undergraduate Degree Candidates

 - Names on diplomas will appear as they are listed on file with the university.
 This information is pre-populated on the degree application and cannot be changed by the applicant.

-- Official diplomas will be mailed from the vendor Kean employs approximately three months after the conferral date.
-Graduates will receive notification from the vendor via their Kean email addresses once their diploma has been mailed (Diplomas are not distributed during the commencement exercises.)
+- Official diplomas are mailed to the student's home address on file approximately three months after the conferral date.
+Graduates will receive notification from the diploma vendor via their Kean email address once their diploma has been mailed (diplomas are not distributed during the commencement exercises.)
+NOTE: If you would like to change your diploma mailing address, please notify the Office of the Registrar via email at firstname.lastname@example.org prior to graduation.

 - Students who participate in commencement exercises will receive diploma covers at the ceremony.
-All others may pick up their diploma covers at the Office of the Registrar or Kean Ocean Administrative Office.
+All others will receive their diploma covers by mail.

 - Diplomas will not be released to graduates with active holds until all restrictions are resolved.
 Holds can be viewed by logging into your KeanWISE account.
 Upon resolving all holds, please contact the Office of the Registrar.
 Restricted diplomas will be mailed to the Office of the Registrar and will be available for pick-up or mailing upon the resolution of all holds.